marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/conditionals-with-omitted-operands.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: conditional expressions, extensions, omitted middle-operands, middle-operands, omitted, extensions, ?:, ?: extensions

 .. _conditionals:

-.. index:: conditional expressions, extensions

-.. index:: omitted middle-operands

-.. index:: middle-operands, omitted

-.. index:: extensions, ?:

-.. index:: ?: extensions

 Conditionals with Omitted Operands
 **********************************